Network Valuation in Financial Systems: Framework

-We consider a financial system consisting of $n$ institutions (for brevity ``banks'' in the following) engaging in credit contracts with some others.
-Our goal is to set out a general framework (NEVA) in which banks can evaluate their own interbank claims on other banks (and thus their own equity) in a network of liabilities, by taking into account simultaneously the claims of all the banks in the network.
-Credit contracts are established at time 0 and are taken as given, with $L_{ij}$ denoting the book value of the debt of bank $i$ towards bank $j$, and $A_{ji}$ denoting the book value of the corresponding asset of bank $j$, with $A_{ji}=L_{ij}$.
-Banks also have assets and liabilities external to the interbank system, which we denote respectively with $A_i^{e}$ and $L_i^{e}$.
-The external assets of banks are subject to stochastic shocks, and this is the only source of stochasticity in the model.
+We consider a financial system consisting of $n$ institutions (for brevity ``banks'' hereafter) engaging in credit contracts with each other.
+These contracts mature at time $T$, while banks perform a valuation of their assets at time $t \leq T$.
+At time $t$, we denote with $L_{ij}(t)$ the book value of the liability of bank $i$ towards bank $j$ and with $A_{ji}(t)$ the book value of the corresponding asset of bank $j$, with $A_{ji}(t) = L_{ij}(t)$ for consistency.
+We refer to these quantities as interbank assets and liabilities.

-We denote by $T_{ij}$ the maturity of the contract between $i$ and $j$ (with respect to a reference time zero) and by $t$ the time at which the evaluation of the financial claims is carried out.
-In the special case in which $t = T_{ij}$, for all $i$, $j$, the evaluation takes place \emph{at} maturity.
-This is precisely the case considered in the ex-post clearing procedure in most works based on \cite{eisenberg2001systemic}.
-However, more in general, it is of practical interest the case in which the evaluation takes place before the maturity, hereafter referred to as \emph{ex-ante} evaluation.
-In this case, we want to determine at $t < T$ the value of banks' liabilities knowing the underlying distribution of shocks that could affect banks external assets between $t$ and $T$.

-We denote the book value of the equity of bank $i$, i.e.\ the difference between its total assets and liabilities taken at their book (face) value as $M_i$:

-However, a proper valuation of equity of bank $i$, denoted here with $E_i$, will depend on how much bank $i$ values its own assets.
-Such valuation can markedly differ from the face value, and will certainly depend on several parameters associated with specific contracts.
-Most importantly, it will depend on other banks' equities, or more precisely on their valuation of their equities.
-For instance, one can expect the value of an asset corresponding to a loan extended from bank $i$ to bank $j$ to depend on both $E_i$ and $E_j$ and, reasonably, larger values of equities will imply larger valuations of the assets.
-Such intuition is formalised in the following definition:

-\begin{definition} Given an integer $q \leq n$, a function $\mathbbm{V}: \mathbb{R}^q \to [0, 1]$ is called \emph{feasible valuation function} if and only if: \begin{enumerate} \item it is nondecreasing: $\mathbf{E} \leq \mathbf{E}^\prime$ $\Rightarrow$ $\mathbbm{V}(\mathbf{E}) \leq \mathbbm{V}(\mathbf{E}^\prime), \forall \mathbf{E}, \mathbf{E}^\prime \in \mathbb{R}^q$ \item it is continuous from above. \end{enumerate} \end{definition} The general idea behind the definition of feasible valuation function is that one can write the value of any asset as the product of its face value times a valuation function, such that it ranges from the face value of the asset to zero.
-In general, the valuation performed by bank $i$ of its claim against bank $j$, under the assumption that such valuation depends only on banks' equities and other parameters associated with their specific contract, is:

-where $\mathbb{V}_{ij}: \mathbb{R}^n \to [0, 1]$ is a valuation function and $\mathbf{\alpha}$ is a set of parameters.
-Analogously, we can write the value of external assets of bank $i$ assuming that it is function of equities (and additional parameters):